yanshen0/shenyan/index.md

 --->

-# Resources for BHSFIC STEM self-learning group:
+# Resources for STEM learning:
 This webpage contains links to books and lectures and other resources on Math/Physics/Computer Science/etc... that I deem appropriate, or reasonably challenging for motivated high school students.
 Also some resources provided by students on all areas of STEM.
 Updated regularly by a math teacher at BHSFIC.
 1. [Math](#math)
 2. [Physics](#physics)